mjstroup/Chess/README.md

 Chess players are evaluated based on an [Elo rating system](https://en.wikipedia.org/wiki/Elo_rating_system), a number that increases and decreases as they play tournament games against other elo-rated players.
 A chess engine is much harder to quantify by an elo rating, however there are some statistics that can be compared to the average statistics of various elo rated players.

-The two statistics I computed is ACPL (average centipawn loss) and CAPS (Computer Aggregated Precision Score).
+The two statistics I computed are ACPL (average centipawn loss) and CAPS (Computer Aggregated Precision Score).
 CPL represents the total amount of centipawns lost in the evaluation per move, with ACPL averaging all of these values.
 CAPS is Chess.com's attempt at quantifying a player's strength at matching a top engine's moves, avoiding major mistakes/blunders, and their own algorithm for measuring patterns of strength.

 To compute these statistics for my engine, I pitted it up against Stockfish 14, one of the strongest open-source chess engines in the world.
 On average, the engine's ACPL was 40.5, and the engine's CAPS was 0.851.